 Other: You'll often find me in a line dancing or acrylic painting class.

-Joanna McGee Bradford, Author and Speaker
+Joanna McGee Bradford, Author, Speaker and Writing Coach

 Sign up for my newsletter